Once in a while an article starts to circulate the internet stating that coconut oil is unhealthy.

 The article doesn’t mention anything new, but gives rather incomplete and incorrect information about saturated fats and cholesterol.

-Our body actually needs saturated fats and cholesterol has its own important function.
+Our body actually needs saturated fats and what might come as a surprise to some people; cholesterol has its own important function.

 Dr. Mercola’s article New Science Destroys the Saturated Fat Myth explains what I’m referring to;

 ”A new meta-analysis involving a half million people found that those eating more saturated fats do NOT have more heart disease than those eating less.

 Fat has been misidentified as the culprit behind heart disease, when all along it’s been sugar.